This document is for a development version of Ceph.

 This will perform a

 cephadm check-hoston each host before adding it; this check ensures that the host is functioning properly.
-The IP address argument is required only if DNS does not allow you to connect to each host by its short name.
+The IP address argument is recommended; if not provided, then the host name will be resolved via DNS.

 Verify that the adopted monitor and manager daemons are visible: